 For countless personal and professional reasons consumers and companies should be aware of how online activity can leave detectable breadcrumbs.
-This smart person's guide is a routinely updated "living" precis loaded with contemporary information about how digital forensics works, who it affects, and how to learn more about web analysis.
+This cheat sheet is a routinely updated “living” precis loaded with contemporary information about how digital forensics works, who it affects, and how to learn more about web analysis.

 What it is: Digital forensics is the extraction, analysis, and documentation of data from physical media.

 Why it matters: Digital life is not anonymous.
 As we use the web, we also scatter fragments of data in our wake.
 If collected, personal data fragments can present an accurate profile of our behavior and personality.
 Often this data trail is accompanied by legal implications.
 Digital forensic experts know how to assemble the picture.